-The Final will consist of multiple choice questions as well as a few problems (about 1/3) with partial credit focused on the material covered since the last exam - check out the on-line sample to see the types and distribution of question types etc.
+The Final will consist of multiple choice questions as well as a few problems with partial credit focused on the material covered since the last exam - check out the on-line sample to see the types and distribution of question types etc.

 Be able to convert numbers to scientific notation and use numbers expressed in scientific notation; do all calculations with proper significant figures; make all conversions within the metric system (SI).